pratyushpandey3897/PratyushPandey/README.md

 🧠 This is me

 - Passionate and tech-savvy individual with practical expertise in developing robust code and implementing rigorous testing procedures.
-- Experienced in Java, Python, SQL, NodeJS, SpringBoot, ReactJs, AWS technologies and Unit Testing with JUnit and QUnit.
+- Experienced in Java, Python, SQL, NodeJS, SpringBoot, ReactJs, AngularJS, SQL, NoSQL, Cloud Platform technologies and Unit Testing with JUnit and QUnit.
 - Skilled in leading and communicating effectively with cross-functional teams to achieve goals and meet critical deadlines in Agile environments.